 Listing several years of past results makes it easy to see the trend.
-In the table below, the orange cells are the first point level where the odds become 100%.
+In the table below, the yellow cells are the first point level where the odds become 100%.
 The yellow cells are the break point or the point level where 75% tags run out.
-For this hunt, you can see that the point level needed for 100% odds goes up by one each year – indicated by the yellow shading:
+For this hunt, you can see that the point level needed for 100% odds goes up by one each year – indicated by the darker yellow shading:

 Don’t base your application decision on just last year’s odds, there is a good chance that you will be making a bad decision.